Mattemyo/sports-prediction/frontend/README.md

 This will make `moduleA.js` and all its unique dependencies as a separate chunk that only loads after the user clicks the 'Load' button.

-You can also use it with `async` / `await` syntax if you prefer it.
+You can also use it with `async` / `awayt` syntax if you prefer it.

 ### With React Router